graphopedia-xyz/graphopedia/heatmap/index.md

 *Spiral heat map* winds the X axis along a spiral.
 This space-saving layout has the disadvantage of difficulty when labeling the chart.

 ### Cluster heat map
-*Cluster heatmap* also called "double dendrograms* [^ncss] is a combination of heatmap and [dendrogram](/dendrogram) showing how the ordering of the cells in the heatmap matrix was obtained, showing one dedrogram for the matrix rows and one for the columns.
-The cluster heat simultaneously reveals row and column hierarchical cluster structure.
+*Cluster heatmap* also called *double dendrograms* [^ncss] is the combination of a heatmap and a [dendrogram](/dendrogram) showing one dedrogram for the matrix rows and one for the columns.
+The cluster heatmap simultaneously reveals row and column hierarchical cluster structure.

 ## Sources